-It is recommended that Council endorse for the purpose of public exhibition the:
+It was resolved that Council endorse the:

-- (a) Draft our Plan for the future 2025-2035, which is inclusive of the Community Strategic Plan (2025-2035), Delivery Program (2025-2029), Operational Plan 2025/2026 and Budget 2025/2026 - (b) Draft Resourcing Strategy 2025 2035
+- (a) Draft our Plan for the future 2025-2035, which is inclusive of the Community Strategic Plan (2025-2035), Delivery Program (2025-2029), Operational Plan 2025/2026 and Budget 2025/2026 with the inclusion of the following two items: - New Priority Project within Strategy 3.1 Make a Submission (and deputation if necessary) to local Aboriginal Land Councils encouraging them to develop Crown Land in Temora Shire that is subject to Native Title Claims or consider releasing them back onto the open market. - Additional inclusion to Priority project 1.3.4 Explore potential for northern side of Showground as alternate site for off leash area. - (b) Draft Resourcing Strategy 2025 2035